Gorman, William John Robinson (Willie)

 William John Robinson Gorman was a grandson of Philip Gorman and he worked as a chemist’s assistant before he moved to Canada.
 In Canada, William worked as a salesman before he enlisted in Winnipeg on 26 July 1915.
 It was noted in his attestation papers that he was 5 feet 8½ inches tall with a dark complexion, grey eyes and dark hair.

-Private William John Robinson Gorman (No 150090) served with the 8th Battalion Canadian Infantry (Manitoba Regiment) and he was 24 when he died of wounds on 7 February 1917.
+Private William John Robinson Gorman (No 150090) served with the 8th Battalion Canadian Infantry (Manitoba Regiment) and he was 24 when he was accidentally killed on 7 February 1917.

 Private William John Robinson Gorman (No 150090) was buried in Fosse No. 10 Communal Cemetery Extension, France.